harshitha-8/Integrating-the-Jupyter-server-with-claude-desktop-uisng-the-powerful-model-context-protocol/README.md

 # Integrating-the-Jupyter-server-with-claude-desktop-uisng-the-powerful-model-context-protocol
 Jupyter MCP Server Jupyter MCP Server is an implementation of the Model Context Protocol (MCP) server that enables interaction with Jupyter notebooks running in any JupyterLab environment, including your local JupyterLab instance

-Features

-Provides an MCP server interface for Jupyter notebooks.

-Supports real-time collaboration using JupyterLab's collaboration features.

-Integrates with Claude Desktop (macOS, Windows, Linux).

-Offers tools to add and execute code or markdown cells in notebooks programmatically.

-Getting Started
-Prerequisites
+Start JupyterLab

-Make sure you have the following installed:
+Make sure you have the following installed.
+The collaboration package is needed as the modifications made on the notebook can be seen thanks to Jupyter Real Time Collaboration.

-JupyterLab (version 4.4.1)

-jupyter-collaboration (version 4.0.2)

-ipykernel

-datalayer_pycrdt (version 0.12.15)

-Install with:

-bash
 pip install jupyterlab==4.4.1 jupyter-collaboration==4.0.2 ipykernel
 pip uninstall -y pycrdt datalayer_pycrdt pip install datalayer_pycrdt==0.12.15
-Starting JupyterLab

-Start JupyterLab with:

-bash
+Then, start JupyterLab with the following command.

 jupyter lab --port 8888 --IdentityProvider.token MY_TOKEN --ip 0.0.0.0
-Or use:

-bash
-make jupyterlab
+You can also run make jupyterlab.

+Note

-The --ip 0.0.0.0 option allows the MCP server running in Docker to access your local JupyterLab.
+The --ip is set to 0.0.0.0 to allow the MCP server running in a Docker container to access your local JupyterLab.

-Integration with Claude Desktop
+Use with Claude Desktop
-Claude Desktop is available for macOS and Windows.
-For Linux, you can use an unofficial build script based on Nix.
+Claude Desktop can be downloaded from this page for macOS and Windows.

+For Linux, we had success using this UNOFFICIAL build script based on nix

+# ⚠️ UNOFFICIAL
+# You can also run `make claude-linux`
+NIXPKGS_ALLOW_UNFREE=1 nix run github:k3d3/claude-desktop-linux-flake \
+  --impure \
+  --extra-experimental-features flakes \
+  --extra-experimental-features nix-command
+To use this with Claude Desktop, add the following to your claude_desktop_config.json (read more on the MCP documentation website).

+Important

+Ensure the port of the SERVER_URLand TOKEN match those used in the jupyter lab command.

+The NOTEBOOK_PATH should be relative to the directory where JupyterLab was started.

-Claude Desktop Configuration Example (macOS/Windows):
+Claude Configuration on macOS and Windows

-json
 {
   "mcpServers": {
     "jupyter": {
       "command": "docker",
       "args": [
-        "run", "-i", "--rm", "-e", "SERVER_URL", "-e", "TOKEN", "-e", "NOTEBOOK_PATH", "datalayer/jupyter-mcp-server:latest"
+        "run",
+        "-i",
+        "--rm",
+        "-e",
+        "SERVER_URL",
+        "-e",
+        "TOKEN",
+        "-e",
+        "NOTEBOOK_PATH",
+        "datalayer/jupyter-mcp-server:latest"
       ],
       "env": {